saaste/opengraph-image-creator/README.md

 - `Date` - Date when the post was published

 ### Styles
-Create a `/static` directory and a `/static/style.css` file.
-If you need any static files, such as images, add them to the `/static` directory.
+Simply define your styles in `/static/style.css`.
+If you need any static files, such as images or fonts, add them to the `/static` directory as well.

-You can design your image as you like, but remember, that the final image will be the same size as the element with `opengraph` class.
+You can design your image however like, but remember, that the final image will be the same size as the element with the `opengraph` class.
 So, set a fixed width and height in your style definition:

 ```css
 .opengraph {